 What should I include on my save the dates?

 Save the dates should be kept relatively short and sweet.
-Your and your partner’s names, your wedding date, the location of your venue (we mean city and state, not actual venue), and your wedding website’s address are really all you need.
+Your and your partner’s names, your wedding date, the location of your venue (we mean city and state, not the actual venue), and your wedding website’s address are really all you need.
 Some couples, particularly those hosting destination weddings, may choose to put travel and accommodation information in their save the dates, but as long as the information is on your wedding website, and you note your site’s address on the save the date, you’re fine.
 You’ll also want to say that a formal invitation will follow so that guests don’t think this is the actual invite.

 What shouldn’t I include on my save the dates?

-The major etiquette no-no is including specific registry information on your save the date.
+The major wedding etiquette no-no is including specific registry information on your save the date.
 This information can be included on your website, but shouldn’t be added to any printed materials.
-You also don’t need to be specific about your venue, exact timing, or dress code.
+You also don’t need to be specific about your wedding venue, exact timing, or dress code.
 Your guests don’t need that information at this early point.

 To whom do I send my save the dates?

 Your save the dates should be sent to all of your guests, which means you should have a finalized guest list before sending them out.
 Some couples create A, B, and C guest lists and only sending save the dates to those on the A-list, but that’s not something we recommend.
 In fact, we don't recommend having A, B, or C lists at all—it's best to just have one final guest list, rather than multiple lists with potential invitees.
-It’s possible that those on your B and C lists will find out that save the dates went out (“Hey, did you get Jordan and Blake’s save the date?
+It’s possible that those family members and friends on your B and C lists will find out that save the dates went out (“Hey, did you get Jordan and Blake’s save the date?
 It’s so pretty!”), and they weren’t included—not ideal.